Tacoma Rainiers Game Notes: vs. Round Rock (7:05 PT)

 JAKE RHYMES WITH RAKE: Jake Scheiner is homering once every 4.13 games over the first 124 games of his Triple-A debut, has achieved the seventh 30-home run season in Tacoma's Triple-A history (since 1960), and the first since Alex Liddi (30) for the 2011 Rainiers.

 RILED UP: Over 25.0 IP (24 G) since July 5, Rainiers RHP Riley O'Brien is holding PCL hitters to a .170 average with 11 saves.
 O'Brien has struck out 42 batters during this span, walking only eight (15 H) for a WHIP of 0.92 dating to 7/5 (5 ER, 1.80 ERA).
 O'Brien's 15 saves - the first 15 of his career - are second-most in the PCL.
-His 50 games also rank second in the league.
+His 50 appearances rank third in the league.

 • Discuss this story on the Pacific Coast League message board...